jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Six/index.md

 Given all this, and that I'm currently working at a job where the cloud deployment stuff is largely all handled for me (and thus I don't _need_ to learn all about it right now), I have decided to skip trying to finish the deployment posts for the time being.
 I'm certainly not ruling out going back to it, but I don't anticipate working on that any time in the near future.
 Thus, this post.
 That still doesn't explain the lack of part five, though.
 For part five, I intended to model threats for the OJS, and then use that to help inform the later posts in this series.
 After all, a _lot_ of people who know what they're talking about suggest that threat modelling is an excellent first step.
 E.g. that was the key message of [the article](https://doi.org/10.1145/3608965) "Coming of Age" by Stefano Zanero, that appeared in the September 2023 edition of the Communications of the ACM.

-The problem is that I have somehow managed to go years in learning about appsec while only ever developing the most rudimentary understanding of threat modelling.
+The problem is that I have somehow managed to go years in learning about AppSec while only ever developing the most rudimentary understanding of threat modelling.
 It'll take me some proper background learning to be able to produce anything worthwhile for this blog series, and I'm keen to get (re)started on it.
 Thus, I'm moving straight to fumbling around poking at a local instance, to see which of the challenges I can solve based on what I currently know (and the tools I have installed on my home computer).

 ## First Impressions